bovino/spring_cloud_contract_server_api_sample/README.md

 # Getting Started
 This application uses Gradle (Gradle wrapper) and a few useful commands are:

-*Basic Build:* gradle clean build
+*Basic Build:* gradlew clean build

 *Publish (includes generation and publish of contract stubs for your local repo):*

-gradle clean publishToMavenLocal
+gradlew clean publishToMavenLocal

-*Run tests (including the CDC tests):* gradle clean test
+*Run tests (including the contract tests):* gradlew clean test

 Before using this application you will need: